-drift); qualitative or quantitative, all sources(s), includes specimen validity testing, per day, 1-7 drug class(es), including metabolite(s) if performed G0481 Drug test(s), definitive, utilizing (1) drug identification methods able to identify individual drugs and distinguish between structural isomers (but not necessarily stereoisomers), including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (any type, single or tandem and excluding immunoassays [e.g., IA, EIA, ELISA, EMIT, FPIA] and enzymatic methods [e.g., alcohol dehydrogenase]), (2) stable isotope or other universally recognized internal standards in all samples (e.g., to control for matrix effects, interferences and variations in signal strength), and (3) method or drug-specific calibration and matrixmatched quality control material (e.g., to control for instrument variations and mass spectral drift); definitive, qualitative, or quantitative, all sources(s), includes specimen validity testing, per day, 8-14 drug class(es), including metabolite(s) if performed G0482 Drug test(s), definitive, utilizing (1) drug identification methods able to identify individual drugs and distinguish between structural isomers (but not necessarily stereoisomers), including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (any type, single or tandem and excluding immunoassays [e.g., IA, EIA, ELISA, EMIT, FPIA] and enzymatic methods [e.g., alcohol dehydrogenase]), (2) stable isotope or other universally recognized internal standards in all samples (e.g., to control for matrix effects, interferences and variations in signal strength), and (3) method or drug-specific calibration and matrixmatched quality control material (e.g., to control for instrument variations and mass spectral drift); qualitative or quantitative, all sources, includes specimen validity testing, per day; 15-21 drug class(es), including metabolite(s) if performed G0483 Drug test(s), definitive, utilizing (1) drug identification methods able to identify individual drugs and distinguish between structural isomers (but not necessarily stereoisomers), including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (any type, single or tandem and excluding immunoassays [e.g., IA, EIA, ELISA, EMIT, FPIA] and enzymatic methods [e.g., alcohol dehydrogenase]), (2) stable isotope or other universally recognized internal standards in all samples (e.g., to control for matrix effects, interferences, and variations in signal strength), and (3) method or drug-specific calibration and matrixmatched quality control material (e.g., to control for instrument variations and mass spectral drift); qualitative or quantitative, all sources, includes specimen validity testing, per day; 22 or more drug class(es), including metabolite(s) if performed G0659 Drug test(s), definitive, utilizing drug identification methods able to identify individual drugs and distinguish between structural isomers (but not necessarily stereoisomers), including but not limited to, GC/MS (any type, single or tandem) and LC/MS (any type, single or tandem), excluding immunoassays [e.g., IA, EIA, ELISA, EMIT, FPIA] and enzymatic methods [e.g., alcohol dehydrogenase]), performed without method or drug-specific calibration, without matrix-matched quality control material, or without use of stable isotope or other universally recognized internal standard(s) for each drug, drug metabolite or drug class per specimen. qualitative or quantitative, all sources, includes specimen validity testing, per day, any number of drug classes
+Drug test(s), definitive, utilizing (1) drug identification methods able to identify idrugs and distinguish between structural isomers (but not necessarily stereoisome including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (and single or tandem and excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FP). ers), including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (any single or tandem and excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FP. single or tandem and excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FP. ny type, IA) and enzymatic methods (e.g., alcohol dehydrogenase), (2) stable isotope or other univ recognized internal standards in all samples (e.g., to control for matrix effects, in terferences and variations in signal strength), and (3) method or drug-specific calibration and l matrixmatched quality control material (e.g., to control for instrument variations and e.g., to control for instrument variations and ass spectral drift); definitive, qualitative or quantitative, all sources(s), includes specimen vali idity testing, per day, 8-14 drug class(es), including metabolite(s) if performed • G0482 Drug test(s), definitive, utilizing (1) drug identification methods able to identify i individual drugs and distinguish between structural isomers (but not necessarily stereoisome including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (and , . single or tandem and excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FP. enzymatic methods (e.g., alcohol dehydrogenase), (2) stable isotope or other univ recognized internal standards in all samples (e.g., to control for matrix effects, in and variations in signal strength), and (3) method or drug-specific calibration and matched quality control material (e.g., to control for instrument variations and to control for instrument variations and material (e.g., to control for instrument variations and variations and variations an drift); qualitative or quantitative, all sources, includes specimen validity testing, p 21 drug class(es), including metabolite(s) if performed G0483 Drug test(s), definitive, utilizing (1) drug identification methods able to identify i individual drugs and distinguish between structural isomers (but not necessarily stereoisome including, but not limited to, GC/MS (any type, single or tandem) and LC/MS (and ny type, single or tandem and excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FP enzymatic methods (e.g., alcohol dehydrogenase)), (2) stable isotope or other uni recognized internal standards in all samples (e.g., to control for matrix effects, in terferences and variations in signal strength), and (3) method or drug-specific calibration and l matrixmatched quality control material (e.g., to control for instrument variations and to control for instrument variations and material (e.g., to control for instrument variations and variations and variations an ass spectral drift); qualitative or quantitative, all sources, includes specimen validity testing, p or more drug class(es), including metabolite(s) if performed G0659 Drug test(s), definitive, utilizing drug identification methods able to identify indi vidual drugs and distinguish between structural isomers (but not necessarily stereoisomers), in cluding but not limited to, GC/MS (any type, single or tandem) and LC/MS (any type, single or tandem), excluding immunoassays (e.g., IA, EIA, ELISA, EMIT, FPIA) and enzymatic me alcohol dehydrogenase), performed without method or drug-specific calibration, matrix-matched quality control material, or without use of stable isotope or other recognized internal standard(s) for each drug, drug metabolite or drug class per s qualitative or quantitative, all sources, includes specimen validity testing, per day • number of drug classes •